 Treatment / Management

-Open surgical repair via transabdominal or retroperitoneal approach has been the gold standard.
+Open surgical repair using the transabdominal or retroperitoneal approach has been the gold standard.
 Endovascular repair from a femoral arterial approach is now applied for most repairs, especially in older and higher-risk patients.
-Endovascular therapy is recommended in patients who are not candidates for open surgery.
-This includes patients with severe heart disease and/or other comorbidities that preclude open repair.
+Endovascular therapy is recommended for patients who are not suitable candidates for open surgery.
+This includes patients with severe heart disease or other comorbidities that preclude open repair.
 A ruptured abdominal aortic aneurysm warrants emergency repair.
-The endovascular approach for ruptured AAA has demonstrated superior results and survival compared to open repair if the anatomy is suitable, but the mortality rates remain high.
+If the anatomy is suitable, the endovascular approach for ruptured abdominal aortic aneurysm has shown superior results and survival rates compared to open repair, but the mortality rates remain high.
 The risk of surgery is influenced by the patient's age, the presence of renal failure, and the status of the cardiopulmonary system.

 Assessment of distal leg pulses at each clinic visit.

-Color duplex ultrasonography should be used for postoperative surveillance after Endovascular surgery.
+Color duplex ultrasonography should be used for postoperative surveillance after endovascular surgery.

 Postoperative and Rehabilitation Care

 After repair, it is essential that the patient discontinue smoking, eat a healthy diet, and maintain a healthy weight.
 Physical or occupational therapy may be necessary.
 Follow-up CT imaging 5 years after open repair management is recommended to exclude late aortic dilation or pseudoaneurysm.